 Making motherwort tincture

-To make your own motherwort tincture, follow these four easy steps:
+To make your own potent motherwort tincture from fresh motherwort plants, just follow these 3 simple steps:

-- Stuff a jar full of the plant material and pour 100 proof vodka to the top.
+- Stuff a jar full of fresh plant material and pour 100 proof vodka to the top